Think Blue for Logos: Blue is the Hue of Success

 Joe Kral, who had no idea he was about to design one of the world’s most famous logos, replied, “Design is the 24/7 voice of your company.”

-The first was to think blue.
-For social media, blue is the new black.
-The three kings of social networking – Facebook, Twitter, and LinkedIn – all use blue logos.
+Facebook was the first was to think blue for social media, and for this industry, blue is the new black.
+The three queens of social networking –Facebook, Twitter, and LinkedIn – all use blue logos.
 Why?

 Facebook’s logo is blue for a surprising reason